About Me

 Bachelor’s in Biomedical Engineering | Minor in Biology | Worcester Polytechnic Institute 2015

-I’m a hardware-focused electrical engineer with 8+ years’ industry experience in product development.
-My work has mostly been in medical devices, and I specialize in R&D at the intersection of biology and electronics.
-My ultimate goal is to innovate at very center of this intersection, towards realizing novel medical technologies.
+I’m a hardware-focused electrical engineer with 10+ years’ industry experience in product development.
+I specialize in R&D at the intersection of biology and electronics, and my work has primarily been in medical devices.

 Currently I work at Siemens Healthineers, developing a surgical robotics platform for endovascular stroke treatment.
 Specifically, I lead electronic product development on a subsystem of the robot.
 My role emphasizes technical design as well as cross-functional collaboration across integration, manufacturing, and quality teams.

-In my own time, I consult independently for startups and university labs in electronic product development.
-I enjoy working with both because I’ve been in their shoes; I began my career at an early-stage startup, and was a graduate researcher in the Engaged IoT Lab at Cornell.
-Additionally, I’ve been part of various startup communities* throughout my career, and continue to stay involved: I am a Mentor at MassChallenge and have been a guest speaker at Rev: Ithaca & Startup Boston.
+From time to time, I consult for startups and university labs in electronic product development.
+I enjoy working with both because I’ve been in their shoes.
+I began my career at an early-stage startup, and was a graduate researcher in the Engaged IoT Lab at Cornell.
+Additionally, I’ve been part of various startup ecosystems* throughout my career, and continue to stay involved: I am a Mentor at MassChallenge and have been a guest speaker at Rev Ithaca & Startup Boston.

 My core skillset lies in hardware, with some proficiency in firmware.
 I am well-versed in analog/digital circuit design and board layout, especially within the contexts of high reliability and electromagnetic compatibility (EMC).
-I am also competent in microcontroller code design using C/C++, Python, and assembly language.
+I am also capable of embedded firmware development using C/C++, Python, and assembly language.

 Outside of work, you’ll find me at one of the myriad startup events here in Boston, or running along the Charles.
 I also enjoy noodling on the keyboard and guitar.